jrp244/byu-cs324/hw-cgi/README.md

  - End every header line with `\r\n`.
- - Ensure that the following four-character sequence exists beteween HTTP response headers and response body: `\r\n\r\n`. end-of-headers sequence.
+ - Ensure that the following four-character sequence exists beteween HTTP response headers and response body: `\r\n\r\n`.
- - Use the CGI specification to see how the query string and socket are made available to the CGI program.
+ - Use the CGI specification to see how the query string and client socket are made available to the CGI program by the HTTP server.

-You should recall that there is a way that you can test your CGI program without a Web server (Hint: think of HW1 and HW2).
+You should recall that there is a way that you can test your CGI program *without* a Web server (Hint: think of HW1 and HW2).

-Hint: this whole program will be much simpler than you might think--perhaps even simpler than the program you wrote for your first homework assignment.
+Note: this whole program will be much simpler than you might think--perhaps even simpler than the program you wrote for your first homework assignment.
 But you might need to review CGI from the book and slides.